knative/eventing/docs/delivery/README.md

 ### Exposing underlying DLC

-Channel implementation supporting dead letter channel should advertise it in their status.
+Channel implementation supporting dead letter channel should resolve it to a URI in their status.

 ```go